 Other than the main "canvas" where you can edit your visual flow, Real-Time editing currently does not apply to the process of working with intents, variables, entities, settings, usability tests, journeys, or workflows.

-You will always be able to see which team members are in your project at the top left corner of your editor:
+You will always be able to see which team members are in your project at the top right corner of your editor:

 And, you will also be able to see in real-time who is joining or leaving your projects as well: